-A household is defined as "any other person who normally resides with the applicants as a member of his/her family or any other person who might reasonably be expected to reside with the applicant."
-(Housing Act 1996)
+A household is defined as "any other person who normally resides with the applicants as a member of his/ her family or any other person who might reasonably be expected to reside with the applicant."
+(Housing Act 1996).

 If we receive a request to add a person to an application we will usually require documentary evidence to confirm that they are or could reasonably be expected to be a permanent member of that household.
-We would normally expect that they have resided with the applicant for a minimum 12 month period to be an established household.
+We would normally expect that they have resided with the applicant for a minimum 12 month period to be an established household, unless there are reasons why a shorter timeframe should be considered.

-If an applicant wishes to include a child on their application that they do not have parental responsibility for, they will need to provide documentation which demonstrates that the child is expected to reside with them on a permanent basis e.g. residency order.
+If an applicant wishes to include a child on their application, that they do not have parental responsibility for, they will need to provide documentation which demonstrates that the child is expected to reside with them on a permanent basis e.g. residency order, special guardianship order.
 We may contact Social Services to verify any information provided.